tdwg/website/content/pages/conferences/2020/conference-schedule/index.md

 </script>
 # Draft Conference Schedule, Oct 19-23

-The times posted for events below (in UTC) are nearly final, but some confirmations are still pending so changes are still possible.
+The times posted for events below (in your local time) are nearly final, but some confirmations are still pending so changes are still possible.

 <table style="border-collapse: collapse" border="1px">